SamuelAj07/Data-Performance-Survey/README.md

 ## 💼Case Study

 This case study surveys data from data professionals worldwide to uncover key patterns and insights.
-This analysis looks at the relationship that exist between individuality and various external factors (payment gaps, gender, industries priority, skills, career change,  job satisfaction , country)
+This analysis looks at the relationship that exist between individuality and various external factors (Payment gaps, Gender, Industries priority, Skills, Career change, Job satisfaction, Country)

 ## 🧩Data Sources